 Whenever an employer has two representatives, one for actuarial purposes and another for hearings, there must be a specific designation which representative is to be given notice of hearing.

-(1) The parties or their duly authorized representatives as outlined in paragraphs (A), (B) and (C) of this rule;
+(1) The parties or their duly authorized representatives as outlined in paragraphs (A) and (B) of this rule;

 (2) Any other person authorized, in writing, by either the injured worker or the employer; such authorization having been executed within one year prior to its use.

-(3) Members of the general assembly when in the course of their duties as such, acting under authorization from a claimant or employer.
+(3) Members of the general assembly when in the course of their duties as such, acting under authorization from an injured worker or employer.

 (5) Duly authorized employees of governmental agencies whose official duties, by law, require the information contained in the claim files;

 Five Year Review (FYR) Dates: 04/06/2016 and 02/01/2021